Skip to content

 • E846ExcludedProductCategory: Define a list of Product Category to be excluded from 846 separated by a comma.
 See sample below: “ALW,BBB,BOX,CGP,CHF,COP,COS,DIC,DIS,ECB,HDC,HOM,JCP,JOB,KBZ,KOH,LPI,LWS,MAC,MEN,MTM,OEM,,OSH,OST,PKG,PLU,PRI,PRO.PVC,SBX,SPC,SPT,SRV,STX,TGT”

-• E846UseAltQtyAvailByPurchMfgFlag: Base on the value in column "Purchase/Mfg/Kit/Feature", you can define the condition when the Alternative Qty Avail column should be used.
-Here is sample value: "M,MM" which means when the "Purchase/Mfg/Kit/Feature" value is = "M" or "MM", then use the qty in Alternate Qty Avail column.
+• E846UseAltQtyAvailByPurchMfgFlag: Based on the value in column "Purchase/Mfg/Kit/Feature", you can define a condition when the Alternative Qty Avail column should be used.
+Here is a sample value: "M,MM" means when the "Purchase/Mfg/Kit/Feature" value is = "M" or "MM", then use the quantity in the Alternate Qty Avail column.

-After applying above filter parameters, if you still have over 10,000 items, you need to discuss with SPS in the testing/implementation stage to have them break down the 846 to smaller file so each 846 does not exceed 10,000 records.
+If you still have over 10,000 items after applying the above parameters, discuss with SPS in the testing/implementation stage to have them break the 846 into smaller files so each 846 does not exceed 10,000 records.

 Exported File Naming Convention

-Keep in mind Elliott SPS Services (ESS) will only pickup file with extension EXP.
-So even though the file exported by this process has CSV format.
-But the name must end with EXP in order to be picked up by SPS.
+Remember that the Elliott SPS Services (ESS) will only pickup files with an extension of EXP.
+Even though the export file is in a CSV format, the name must end with EXP in order to be picked up by SPS.
 The typical file name and path would be like:

 or

 Where .... is the FTP folder that ESS can access.
-IB is the hard coded two digits for ESS/SPS to recognize that this is EDI 846. {NAME} is the partner ID (decided at the time of implementation) like AMAZON, HOMEDEPOT, LOWES...etc.
-The following is an example of the exported file:
+IB is the hard coded two characters for ESS/SPS to recognize that this is an EDI 846. {NAME} is the partner ID (decided at the time of implementation) like AMAZON, HOMEDEPOT, LOWES, etc. The following is an example of the exported file:

 M:\ELLIOTT7\EDI\EXPORT\IBAMAZON.EXP